supertuxkart/stk-addons/README.md

 You can generate the database tables, procedures, and relations by using a tool such as PHPMyAdmin to import the table.sql file found in the repository(in the `install` directory).
-You may need to edit the provided SQL file, as it assumes a table prefix of 'v2_' and a database username of 'stkaddons_stkbase'.
+You may need to edit the provided SQL file, as it assumes a table prefix of 'v2_' and a database username of 'stkuser'.

-On your web server, you must edit the provided `config-base.php` to match your database and system configuration.
-Save this file as `config.php`.
+On your web server, you must edit the provided `install/config-base.php` to match your database and system configuration.
+Save this file as `config.php` in the website root.
 Enable the debugging mode in the configuration file to assist with resolving any errors.

 Run `composer install` to download smarty and other dependencies.